ivc-inform/sbt-revolver/README.md

 *Note: JRebel support in sbt-revolver is not actively supported any more.*

 If you have JRebel installed you can let _sbt-revolver_ know where to find the `jrebel.jar`.
-You can do this either via the `Revolver.jRebelJar` setting directly in your SBT config or via a shell environment variable with the name `JREBEL_PATH` (which is the recommended way, since it doesn't pollute your SBT config with system-specific settings).
+You can do this either via the `spray.revolver.RevolverPlugin.autoImport.reJRebelJar` setting directly in your SBT config or via a shell environment variable with the name `JREBEL_PATH` (which is the recommended way, since it doesn't pollute your SBT config with system-specific settings).
 For example, on OSX you would add the following line to your shell startup script: